Sabyasachi Mukherjee: Career

 During the summer of 1999, Sabyasachi Mukerjee graduated from the National Institute of Fashion Technology India.
-Four months later, he started his eponymous which began with a workforce of three people.
+Four months later, he started his eponymous brand which began with a workforce of three people.
 In 2001, he won the Femina British Council’s most outstanding young Designer of India award, which took him to London for an internship with Georgina von Etzdorf, an eclectic designer based in Salisbury.
 Returning home with ideas, Sabyasachi started retailing at all major stores in India.

-In 2002, Sabyasachi Mukerjee participated at the India Fashion Week which got positive feedbacks from the press.
-During the spring of 2003, he made his first international runway, with the "Grand Winner Award" at the Mercedes Benz New Asia Fashion week in Singapore, which paved his way to a workshop in Paris by Jean Paul Gaultier and Azzedine Alaia.
+In 2002, Sabyasachi Mukerjee participated at India Fashion Week, which got positive feedback from the press.
+During the spring of 2003, he made his first international runway, with the "Grand Winner Award" at the Mercedes-Benz New Asia Fashion week in Singapore, which paved his way to a workshop in Paris by Jean Paul Gaultier and Azzedine Alaia.
 In his collection "Kora" at the Lakme Fashion Week 2003, he used unbleached and hand woven fabrics with Kantha and other hand embroideries.

 In 2004, Sabyasachi took a step ahead with Kuala Lumpur Fashion Week and The Miami Fashion Week with a bohemian take on Indian textiles and his collection was called "The Frog Princess".
 His significant achievements included his coveted showing in Browns earning him a retail place at the tiny London store voted by Vogue as the best shopping destination in the world, thereby establishing himself as one of the most promising young designers for years to come.

 In 2005, his spring-summer collection, "The Nair Sisters" was inspired by hand block printing, embroideries, bagru prints and the extensive use of cotton and other hand woven fabrics.
 The collection was sold at Browns & Selfridges in London.
 He was requested to showcase his collections at the prestigious Oxford University annual black tie charity dinner fashion show.

-2006, Sabyasachi’s debut Spring Summer collection’07 at New York Fashion Week earned him critical acclaim and his label started selling world-wide.
+In 2006, Sabyasachi’s debut Spring Summer collection’07 at New York Fashion Week earned him critical acclaim and his label started selling worldwide.
 The essence of this collection was based on folklore, glamour, simplicity, modern architecture and intricate detailing.
-There was a marked influence of paintings from the seventeenth and eighteenth century like Brueghel, Claude Monet and others.
-He used dark jeweled colors with muted shades accentuated with subtle texturing and indigenous embroidery.
+There was a marked influence on paintings from the seventeenth and eighteenth centuries like Brueghel, Claude Monet and others.
+He used dark jewelled colours with muted shades accentuated with subtle texturing and indigenous embroidery.
 He is the only Indian designer to be a part of all three leading fashion weeks: New York, Milan and London.

 Sabyasachi believes that the unique positioning of Indian designers is due to the exclusivity of his homeland with its rich history and culture.
-He believes that Indian designers bring a flavor to the west that is no longer perceived as only exotic but also a rich blend of individuality and sensitivity.
+He believes that Indian designers bring a flavour to the west that is no longer perceived as only exotic but also a rich blend of individuality and sensitivity.